About Us: what we do

 These four illustrious men had many things in common.
 They all embraced the notion of a superior transcendental order coexisting and guiding humanity, cherished liberty as a God-given natural right, believed in democracy, the principle of popular sovereignty, equality under the law and were all nationalist.
 Consequently, Varela, Martí, Lincoln and Reagan emphatically abhorred the principles of socialism and other collectivist schemes.
 In a time where the enemies of liberty seek to falsify history and attempt to destroy our glorious past, The CubanAmerican Voice is honored to display these heroes that honor our platform.

-Julio M. Shiling is a political scientist, writer, speaker, commentator, and Director of Patria de Martí ►, and The CubanAmerican Voice a political forum and digital publication.
+Julio M. Shiling is a political scientist, writer, speaker, commentator, and Director of the digital publications Patria de Martí ►, and The CubanAmerican Voice and columnist at El American.
 He holds a master’s degree in Political Science from Florida International University (FIU) in Miami, Florida.
-He is a member of The American Political Science Association, The International Political Science Association and The PEN Club (Cuban Writers in Exile Chapter).
+He is a member of The American Political Science Association and The PEN Club (Cuban Writers in Exile Chapter).

 His articles and essays have been reproduced in dozens of print and electronic publications in the US, Latin America, and Europe, including Cuba Net, Cuba Encuentro, Martí Noticias, PanAm Post, Latin America Advisor and The Washington Examiner.
 He has authored three books: Dictatorships and their paradigms (Spanish), (Eriginal Books, 2013) a detailed work consisting of two volumes, which has received excellent comments and reviews, as this is a meticulous work that examines, as its subtitle suggests, Why some dictatorships fall and others don't? and the most recent, Democratization in Cuba: A concise manual (English and Spanish) (Patria de Martí, 2016), structures a prerequisite guide map for a democratization process in Cuba to be successful, once communism falls.More about Julio M. Shiling ►